China-India Deadlock: Boeing F/A-18 Super Hornet Joins Tender For A New Jet For The Indian Air Force

 The American jet had also participated in the MRCA, having been eliminated before the final round of the contest.
 The competition between the Super Hornet and the Rafale is, thus, back in full swing.

 This opposition encompasses both the IAF and the Navy, given that the French jet is also offered as a naval model, which serves currently in the Marine Nationale.
-The Rafale, though, has been accused of being far too expensive for its capabilities, and has been produced in relatively small numbers, with foreign clients only buying one or two squadrons per nation.
+The Rafale, though, has been accused of being far too expensive for its capabilities and has been produced in relatively small numbers, with foreign clients only buying one or two squadrons per nation.

 The Super Hornet is also facing a dilemma regarding foreign sales.
 The jet is a larger and heavier development of the previous Hornet series, with a wider array of abilities, including a dedicated electronic warfare variant.
 Although capable, it was only acquired by the U.S. Navy and Royal Australian Air Force.
 A victory in India would represent a major breakthrough for Boeing.